 I work in MySQL Bugs Group Support since May, 2006.
 Before I worked as web developer on different projects including web sites and local web-based CRM systems.

 Stewart Smith works for Sun as a Senior Software Engineer.
-He spent the past four years working on MySQL Cluster and has a deep and has recently moved to working full time on Drizzle after spending four years working on MySQL Cluster.
+He has recently moved to working full time on Drizzle after spending four years working on MySQL Cluster (which he continues to love).
 He’s often found writing free software, speaking at conferences, at 38,000ft, in the kitchen and on the jiu jitsu mat (not all at the same time though).

 Sarah Sproehnle is a Senior Instructor for MySQL/Sun.
 She has many years experience delivering training on various topics such as database administration, performance tuning, high availability, programming, and system administration.